KTM Class 93: Procurement

 The purchase of KTM class 93 was made under a bilateral trade agreement between the Malaysian Ministry of Transport and the Chinese Transport Ministry with the contract signed in September 2013.
 On top of this, the agreement includes a 2-year maintenance agreement.
 It also includes various aspects including financing, construction of transportation facilities and other turnkey contracts as well as the transfer of advanced technology and management methods.

 The procurement of the Class 93 includes a clause that future sets of the series would be assembled in Malaysia.
 A CRRC facility for maintaining and assembling was commissioned in Batu Gajah, Malaysia to assist on this end.
 In April 2017 a further nine set of ETS trains were ordered.
 Each train set costs RM50 million.

 Launch date

 The first of the 6-car Class 93 EMUs entered service on 3 September 2015.
 ETS 201 began service by operating the 5AM service from Ipoh to Kuala Lumpur Sentral (EG9301).
 The ETS then operated the 9.30AM KL Sentral to Padang Besar service (EG9208).

 The second batch of 9 train sets, Class 93/2, entered service on 11 October 2019.

 Formation

-Each train set is formed as follows, with cars numbered alphabetically (A to F) instead of numerically, and with Car 1 (A) facing south (KL Sentral, Segamat) and Car 6 (F) facing north (Padang Besar, Butterworth) The first car of Class 93/2 is equipped with 36 business class seats.
+Each train set is formed as follows, with cars numbered alphabetically (A to F) instead of numerically, and with Car 1 (A) facing south (KL Sentral, Segamat, JB Sentral) and Car 6 (F) facing north (KL Sentral, Padang Besar, Butterworth) The first car of Class 93/2 is equipped with 36 business class seats.